 Dr. Walt Griffin has been President of Limestone College since 1992.
-During Dr. Griffin's presidency, Limestone has more than tripled its enrollment, acquired four new buildings and completed major renovations of several other campus buildings, and operated with a balanced budget for 18 successive years.
+During Dr. Griffin's presidency, Limestone's enrollment has increased dramatically, it has acquired four new buildings and completed major renovations of several other campus buildings, and has operated with a balanced budget each year.

 Immediately prior to coming to Limestone, Dr. Griffin was Director of the Cincinnati Center for the College of Undergraduate Studies of The Union Institute.
 Most of Dr. Griffin's teaching and administrative experience was gained at Upper Iowa University, a small private liberal arts institution.
 In addition to serving as a professor of American history for 23 years, Dr. Griffin was chairman of the History Department and of the Division of Social Sciences and Business Administration, Faculty Chairman, Acting Vice President for Academic Affairs, and Director of Off-Campus Programs.